This post contains affiliate links.

 Yes.
 Grains may grow, they may not.
 They may stay yellow, they could turn white.
 Don’t give up.
 Give it to the max of 14 days before thinking the grains are bad.
 Even after 14 days, the grains are probably doing what they’re supposed to, they just don’t look any different.

 What if I need a break from making kefir?

 Since cold temperatures render the grains dormant, you can store grains in milk safely in the fridge for up to 3 days.
 If you want to store them longer, it’s recommended that you rinse, dry and freeze the grains.
 I haven’t done this personally, but there is information available.

 No. You can make as little or as much as you’d like.
 Making one pint (two cups) at a time works well with the quantity of kefir grains I have.
 I make a batch, pour half (one cup) for a smoothie and refrigerate the other half.
 The grains are given fresh milk and put into the fridge.
 They get moved to the counter when the second cup from the original batch is pulled out.
 They then come to room temperature and kefir is ready the following morning.

 Yes, milk kefir grains can be used with other milks, but may need to be rehydrated in mammal’s milk every couple batches or so.
 Milk kefir grains need certain bacterias to thrive and grow and while the grains will ferment almond, soy or other milks, they will not grow.
 Rehydrate your grains for maximum long-term potential.

 Easy peasy, right?
 Are you ready to start making your own kefir?

-Cultures for Health has milk kefir grains and they have excellent customer service.
+Cultures for Health has milk kefir grains on Amazon and they have excellent customer service.
 If you have any questions in the process, you can contact them via their website or shoot, leave me a comment and we’ll see if my experience can help out too!